-PC fan noise driving you nuts?
-Here’s how to silence it
+How to Make Your PC Quieter

 What if you have too many fans?
 Remove some!
 Start with fans on the side or top of the case, then move to intake fans on the front, and then finally move to exhaust fans at the rear.
 Make sure that you leave at least one intake fan and one exhaust fan.

-Now that you’ve installed new fans, or removed extras, you’ll want to see how the computer’s cooling performs.
-SpeedFan can report temperatures.
-So can PC Wizard, Real Temp, and HWMonitor.
+With new fans installed or extras removed, you’ll want to see how the computer’s cooling performs.
+SpeedFan can report temperatures as can PC Wizard, Real Temp, and HWMonitor.
 The processor should idle at no higher than 50 degrees Celsius, and stay below 70 degrees Celsius at load.
 If you have a graphics card, you should monitor that, too.
 It should idle below 60 degrees Celsius and stay below 95 degrees Celsius at load.

 Switch to an SSD

-If your SATA hard drive is making a lot of noise when it operates, it’s worth noting that switching to an SSD will get rid of this noise.
-The “solid” in solid state drive refers to how it doesn’t really have any moving parts — data is stored via circuits that stay where they are, and remain very quiet no matter how hard they have to work.
+If your SATA hard drive is making a lot of noise when it operates, switching to an SSD will get rid of this noise.
+The “solid” in solid-state drive refers to how it doesn’t really have any moving parts — data is stored via circuits that stay where they are, and remain very quiet no matter how hard they have to work.
 If you have the money to replace your older hard drive and are interested in an expansion anyway, why not reduce noise, too?

+More importantly, a noisy mechanical hard drive may not be a good thing.
+This could mean the drive is failing and will eventually leave you stranded without your data and operating system.
+Swapping it out for a quieter SSD serves two important purposes.

 What about laptops?

-Laptop owners generally can’t replace system fans.
-A system that seems unusually loud might be defective, and you should contact the laptop’s manufacturer if you think that’s the problem.
-But you can’t just open the case, pop in a third-party fan, and be on your way.
+A laptop that seems unusually loud might be defective, and you should contact the manufacturer if you think faulty system fans are the problem.
+Unfortunately, laptop owners generally can’t replace them — there’s no way to easily open the case, pop in a third-party fan, and be on your way, like you can with a desktop.